prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         Textinfo, that no changes appears to the collection.
-This will happens, if the visitor browse back/forward and should refresh the site, where any collectionoption was choosen.
+         Text info that no change appears in the collection.
+This will happen if the visitor browses back/forward and refreshes the page, and any collectionoption was choosen.

    Default
          Pagecollection wasn't updated!